 The new line is a collaboration which draws on the nautical and industrial know-how of Groupe Beneteau and the styling expertise of Nuvolari & Lenard, who lend their unique talent to the exterior styling as well as the whole interior layout, in addition to the designer Pierangelo Andreani who also worked on the layout and interiors.

 French Naval Architecture.
-The collaboration between the Italian stylists and the French naval architects Tanguy Le Bihan and Patrick Tableau gives the new Monte Carlo 5 her distinctive look and remarkable utility.
-This is one of the secrets of Beneteau's success in the powerboat field -- its ability to meld the exciting, Romantic visions of Italian visionaries with practical and experienced French naval architecture.
+The collaboration between the Italian stylists and the French naval architects, Tanguy Le Bihan and Patrick Tableau, gives the new Monte Carlo 5 her distinctive look and remarkable utility.
+This is one of the secrets of the group's success in the powerboat field -- its ability to mold the exciting, romantic visions of Italian visionaries with practical and experienced French naval architecture.

 Form And Function.
 The designers have carefully gone over every square inch to the MC5 to make sure that function, utility and practicality have not been sacrificed on the alter of trendy style or simple bella figura (a beautiful display, often without substance.)
-Afterall, in the end, Beneteau's name and logo go on this boat and with this company, performance and practicality are paramount.
+As expected from the Groupe Beneteau, performance and practicality are paramount.

 The lower helm is to starboard and has an adjustable double-wide seat.
 The window to the right opens allowing the skipper to look out the window when docking.